sevinchnasimova/EvenUp/README.md

 # EvenUp

 A full-stack expense-splitting app for roommates and trips.
-Log shared expenses, track upcoming bills, see who owes who, and get the minimum number of payments needed to settle up — plus a fun side feature for logging and rating drinks with the group.
+Log shared expenses, track upcoming bills, see who owes who, and get the minimum number of payments needed to settle up (plus a fun side feature for logging and rating drinks with the group)

 ## Features